eonil/SQLite3/README.md

 I don't know what will be happen too.
 Overflow, underflow, truncation, exception or anything.
 So, make it sure that you will store only values in valid range.

-This library won't check anything.
-And just pass values as is to SQLite3 engine.

 For example, this library offers accessing method typed as `long long` .
 This type *MAY* be 16-byte in some system.
 In that case, users